 James Lind CF 2

-In phase 2 we will be taking four of the top ten priorities which are broad in their nature.
+We are currently working on phase 2 of our James Lind priority setting work.
+We will be taking four of the top ten priorities which are broad in their nature.
 We want to delve a bit deeper to find out what the CF community understand by them and at the same time to try and identify more specific questions that can be answered by research.

 We will be reaching out to the whole CF community via online surveys and focus groups.
 We will be making use of videoconferencing so that we can include as many people as possible without cross-infection risks.